ukyzky/batumi/README.txt

 File: batumi-aiw-ukyzky-v010.bin

-Based on amazing Batumi alternate individual waveform firmware, new feature is:
+Based on amazing Batumi alternate individual wavebank firmware, new feature is:

 - In Divide mode, slider can set divide and multiply. center position is initial. upper position becomes multiply, and lower position becomes divide.

-- In Individual Waveform mode, slider can set classic wave and random wave.
+- In Individual Wavebank mode, slider can set classic wave and random wave.
 4 random wave in upper position and 4 classic wave in lower position.
 Before set waveform in this mode, random waveform is decided by jumper/Poti.
-After set waveform in this mode, jumper/ Poti setting is ignored.
+After set waveform in this mode, jumper/ Poti setting is ignored (judged by each channel).

 Special thanks
 --------------